 - Mind-reading – “Did you see the way he looked at me?
 He thinks I’m crazy.”

 - Minimization or Maximization – “I only got through that the last time without having a panic attack because I was just having a good day.”

 - Telling the Future – “I know if I go to that event, no one will talk to me anyway.”

-On my YouTube Channel (which you can link to here), I have several tools to help understand the impact of stress on the brain and learn how to manage anxiety.
+On our YouTube Channel (which you can link to here), we have several tools to help understand the impact of stress on the brain and learn how to manage anxiety.
 The channel includes illustrations to promote slowed breathing, guided imageries, and calming images that can help in moments of stress.
 Please feel free to browse this collection of tools or save them as favorites in order to reference them quickly during times of stress and anxiety.